-This new course offering is designed for all students interested in film and video production.
+This course is designed for all students interested in film and video production.
 From concept to storyboard to production elements and cinematography, this course is a true hands-on experience.
+Many short students films will be created by students, including: silent comic film, mystery suspense film, documentary and public service announcements.
 The course will also examine the historical roots of film and study the films that have had a major impact on the industry.
-Contributions of famous directors (Charlie Chaplin, Buster Keaton, Orson Welles, D. W. Griffith, Alfred Hitchcock, Stanley Kubrick, Steven Spielberg, Spike Lee, Christopher Nolan) will be viewed, analyzed and discussed.
+Contributions of famous directors (Charlie Chaplin, Buster Keaton, Orsen Welles, D. W. Griffith, Alfred Hitchcock, Stanley Kubrick, Stephen Spielberg, Spike Lee, Christopher Nolan) will be viewed, analyzed and discussed.
 Students will learn elements of production including writing original scripts, creating a storyboard, creating a production staff, choosing locations, casting actors, the role of the casting director, and filming their original works.
 The course will also present guest speakers from the film industry.
-Prerequisite: None